 In a typical organization, you might use various software applications and systems that handle different aspects of your business operations, such as customer relationship management (CRM), enterprise resource planning (ERP), supply chain management, human resources, finance, and more.

-And to stay ahead in this hyper-competitive global market, you need to deal with IoT, modern APIs, big data, etc.
+To stay ahead in this hyper-competitive global market, you need to deal with IoT, modern APIs, big data, and real-time data exchange requirements.

 As enterprises deploy more of such applications, hosted on-premise or on public or private cloud or outsourced to a third-party service provider, data silos grow exponentially.